 The western facade of the temple is impressive first of all for its height.
 After all, your eyes have no chance to embrace it.
 You cannot step back as the courtyard is quite small.
 The height of the western towers is 82 meters.
 Between them, we can see a rosette window with a diameter of 10 meters.

 There are three portals with bronze gates on the western side of the cathedral.
-The reliefs on the north (left) gate is dedicated to St. Adalbert (Vojtech), on the south (right) to St. Wenceslas.
+The reliefs on the north (left) gate are dedicated to St. Adalbert (Vojtech), on the south (right) to St. Wenceslas.
 On the central portal, you can see scenes from the construction of the temple.
 The sculptures depict the saints, King Charles IV and the first Archbishop of Prague, Arnost of Pardubice.

 Photo of the Third Courtyard with St. Vitus Cathedral, Prague Castle